Celestial Atlas

 Albert Marth

-A 14th-magnitude elliptical galaxy (type E0) in Microscopium (RA 21 01 37.7, Dec -28 01 54)
+A 14th-magnitude elliptical galaxy (type E0?) in Microscopium (RA 21 01 37.7, Dec -28 01 54)

-Per Dreyer, NGC 6998 (= Marth 431, 1860 RA 20 53 16, NPD 118 34) is "most extremely faint, very small".
-The position precesses to RA 21 01 38.3, Dec -28 01 17, about 0.6 arcmin north of the center of the galaxy, but close enough for the identification to be certain.
-Based on a recessional velocity of 11890 km/sec, a straightforward calculation would indicate that NGC 6998 is about 510 million light years away; but for objects at such a distance, it is necessary to take into account the expansion of the Universe during the the time it took its light to reach us.
-Doing so indicates that as for NGC 6999, the galaxy was about 490 million light years away at the time the light by which we see itwas emitted, about 500 million years ago (the difference between the two numbers being due to the expansion of the intervening space during that time).
-Given that and its apparent size of 0.7 by 0.7 arcmin, the galaxy is about 100 thousand light years across.
+Physical Information: Based on a recessional velocity of 11890 km/sec, a straightforward calculation indicates that NGC 6998 is about 510 million light years away; but for objects at such a distance, it is necessary to take into account the expansion of the Universe during the the time it took its light to reach us.
+Doing so indicates that as for NGC 6999, the galaxy was about 490 million light years away at the time the light by which we see it was emitted, about 500 million years ago (the difference between the two numbers being due to the expansion of the intervening space during that time).
+Given that and its apparent size of 0.7 by 0.7? arcmin, the galaxy is about 100 thousand light years across.
 The NED indicates that NGC 6998 is a member of a group of galaxies, of which NGC 6999 is the brightest member.
-Although, given their huge distance, whether the two galaxies are as close as their apparent positions cannot be determined, they are certainly part of a gravitationally bound group.
+Given their huge distance, whether the two galaxies are as close as their apparent positions cannot be determined, but they are certainly part of a gravitationally bound group.

 DSS image of elliptical galaxy NGC 6998